baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 #### Solution Approach

-I implemented the LeNet architecture since it worked well for the analysis of 32x32x1 MNIST images in the previous assignment.
+1) I implemented the LeNet architecture since it worked well for the analysis of 32x32x1 MNIST images in the previous assignment.

+![alt text][image5]

+After implemmenting original LeNet model, the results are as follow:
+Training set accuracy of 94.8%
+Validation set accuracy of 90.1%
+Test set accuracy of 88.9%

+2) It looks like it was overfitting as my training accuracy was remaining high.
+One of approach is to apply dropout.
+Thus, three 50% dropout  were introduced into the last 3 fully connected layers in my architecture.
+Please noteI that any dropout shall be avoided when validating the model on the validation and test sets.
+The training curves is ahown as below:

+![alt text][image6]

+My model results with dropout function were:

+Training set accuracy of 98.8%
+Validation set accuracy of 96.0%
+Test set accuracy of 93.1%

+3) Atually, I have tried to augmented the training data set by rotating, translating and zooming images.
+The training is curve is shpwn as below:

+![alt text][image7]

+My model results with augumenting data set function were:

+Training set accuracy of 98.7%
+Validation set accuracy of 96.1%
+Test set accuracy of 93.2%
+It is a liitle surpise that it does not improve the accuracy so much.

+4) I deceded to increase the epochs from 20 to 60.
+The training curve is shown as below:

+![alt text][image8]

 I ran this model with some variations in the hyperparameters to get an idea of its effect on the validation accuracy.
 I also alternated between max pooling and average pooling, which didn't have a significant impact on the validation accuracy.
 The LeNet architecture was then modified to include dropout layers to prevent overfitting.
 The accuracy improved by approx. 2%.
 I then varied parameters such as the batch size, learning rate, epochs, and the probability of keeping values in the dropout layer (i.e. keep_prob) to see its effect on the validation accuracy.
 The following hyperparameters were chosen after multiple iterations: